Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Nevada

 Citation: DCFS Pol.
 Man. § 0519

 A CARA plan is not the same as a safety plan but may be one critical component of the safety plan.
-A safety plan addresses immediate safety concerns, and the CARA plan addresses the affected caretaker's need for substance use and/or mental health treatment and the health and developmental needs of the affected infant.
+A safety plan addresses immediate safety concerns, and the CARA plan addresses the affected caretaker's need for substance use or mental health treatment and the health and developmental needs of the affected infant.
 The CARA plan may provide pertinent information for safety planning.

 Monitoring Plans of Safe Care

-Citation: Rev. Stat. § 432B.260(7); DCFS Pol.
+Citation: Rev. Stat. § 432B.260(7); Admin.
+Regs. § 449.948; DCFS Pol.
 Man. § 0519

 In policy: Families with open child welfare cases will have the CARA plan incorporated into the family's case plan to address the infant's and caregiver's ongoing substance use treatment, medical, developmental, social, and emotional needs at the time the initial case plan is completed or within 30 calendar days of receipt when there is an existing case plan in place.
-The caseworker shall clearly identify and document the effect(s) of the substance abuse, withdrawal symptoms, and/or fetal alcohol spectrum disorder, as well as the specific action steps necessary to assist maintaining children in their homes or, if appropriate, to promote family reunification.
+The caseworker shall clearly identify and document the effect(s) of the substance abuse, withdrawal symptoms, or fetal alcohol spectrum disorder, as well as the specific action steps necessary to assist in maintaining children in their homes or, if appropriate, to promote family reunification.
 The infant and caregiver's needs and services should be documented in the case plan outcomes.